 Causes of tendonitis

-Tendonitis is a relatively common musculoskeletal disorder which often occurs as a result of occupational conditions.
-Work-related tendonitis affected 156,000 people in 2017-18.
+Tendonitis is a relatively common musculoskeletal disorder that often occurs as a result of occupational conditions.

 The disorder is triggered by repeated movement of the fingers, hands, arms or wrists.
 Unsuitable working environments can encourage the disorder to develop.